Contractor Management 20 min

 Filing the appropriate tax forms also depends on accurate classification.
 In the United States, businesses report contractor payments via Form 1099-NEC, while full employees fill out Form W-2.

 In addition to whatever penalties are associated with misclassification, you could also face penalties for failure to file forms.
-In the U.S., penalties start at $50 per form and rise with time and the seriousness of the offense.
+In the US, penalties start at $50 per form and rise with time and the seriousness of the offense.

 Further complexities arise if you have difficulty designing an attractive compensation package because you don’t fully understand the local economy.
-Without that understanding, your business will struggle to stay compliant and to compete for the best local talent.
+Without that understanding, your business will struggle to stay compliant and compete for the best local talent.

 With so many factors making global contractor management a challenge, you may want to enlist some expert help.